“The idea of having someone to pass your name to is overrated” – Simi - INFORMATION NIGERIA

 The real goal is to have a happy, chunky, healthy baby with a great sense of humour.
 Lol.

-As expected, majority of her fans/followers did not agree with her opinion and she tweeted a reply ;
+Most of her fans did not agree with her opinion and she tweeted a reply ;

 Lol.
 The people that are annoyed by this are only annoyed cos they know it’s true.
 We should be more interested in leaving a great legacy.
 Take Mandela for eg. Nobody will remember him because his child has his surname…but cos of the astonishing things he’s done.
 Priorities.